peconia/microbit-playground.github.io/README.md

 ## About

-micro:bit Playground publishes python code for kids to hack and mash (and hopefully learn something about Python!)
+micro:bit Playground publishes python code for kids to hack and mash (and hopefully learn something about python!)

-This is the code used to generate the website.
+This repo contains the code used to generate the website.
 It uses Jekyll, a ruby program, to turn markdown into beautiful pages.

 ## Contributing